zonehbtv-creator/My-new-project/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# Project Title Laser Hologram For Event Hall Decoration
+# Project Title Building AI course projects.

 Final project for the Laser Hologram For Event Hall Decoration